The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal: Introduction

 \subsubsection{Acknowledgements}

 The author thanks the Engineering and Physical Sciences Research Council for the United Kingdom, the Prins Bernhard Cultuurfonds, the Hendrik Mullerfonds, the Foundation Vrijvrouwe van Renswoude and the Vreedefonds for their financial support.
+The author is supported by the by the Centre for Symmetry and Deformation at the University of Copenhagen (CPH-SYM-DNRF92) and Nathalie Wahl's European Research Council Consolidator Grant (772960).

 Chris Douglas and Andr\'e Henriques have the author's thanks for their support and advise while preparing this document.
 Thanks go to Mark Penney for pointing the author to the definition of 2-fold monoidal category found in the literature.
+We would like to thank Michael M\"{u}ger and Ulrike Tillmann for helpful comments and suggestions.
+The author is grateful to anonymous referees for their comments and advice.